robocomp/robocomp/doc/innermodel.md

 - add and remove new nodes
 - compute a kinematic transformation between any two nodes in the tree.
 This transformation is read as " given a 3D point in some A node reference system, compute how it is seen from the reference system of node B".
 This is, by large, the most used method of the InnerModel API.

+Perceptive components typically extend or update InnerModel after processing data coming from sensors.

+A simple example of the use of InnerModel in a generated component is when we want to create a controller tha drives the robot to reach some 2D point on the floor.
+The easiest way is to transform the world coordiantes of the target into the robot's reference system.
+This transformed point is actually a vector coming out from the robot and reaching the target.
+We only need to compute the angle between this vector and the robot heading direction and use it to set a correcting rotation speed that will eventually align the robot with the target.
+At the same time, the module of that vector can be a good magnitude to control the advence speed of the robot.